Cauliflower Rice and Pinto Bean Burrito Bowl

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Pinto beans are considered a “good carb” for the South Beach Diet, and this Cauliflower Rice and Pinto Bean Vegan Burrito Bowl with a moderate amount of beans in each serving would be approved for any phase of the diet.
+Pinto beans are considered a “good carb” for the original South Beach Diet, and this Cauliflower Rice and Pinto Bean Vegan Burrito Bowl with a moderate amount of beans in each serving would be approved for any phase of South Beach.
 Follow the directions in the recipe to substitute lower-carb vegetables for the beans for other types of Low-Carb eating plans.

 Find More Recipes Like This One: